xNaCly/blog/content/posts/2025/json-parser-in-c-with-methods.md

 ## Representing JSON values in memory

-I need a structure to hold a parsed json value, their types and their values.
+I need a structure to hold a parsed JSON value, their types and their values.

 ### Types of JSON values